Respiratory symptoms got you breathless? Try our Canine Respiratory Panel -- we test for 6 canine respiratory pathogens from 1 nasal swab!

 Test code:

-S0092 - Ultrasensitive qualitative detection of canine distemper virus by reverse transcription real time polymerase chain reaction
+S0092 - Ultrasensitive qualitative detection of canine distemper virus by reverse transcription coupled real time polymerase chain reaction

 Canine distemper (CD) is a highly contagious disease in young dogs, particularly those 3 to 6 months of age.
 It has a high morbidity and mortality rate.
 The disease can be spread by aerosol infection (Appel and Gillespie, 1972) and is characterized by a diphasic fever curve and acute rhinitis, and later by bronchitis, catarrhal pneumonia, severe gastroenteritis, and nervous signs.